wenxi325/Eclipse/README.md

 Another example of using box collider is all the control panels.
 Since the game is in 2D but all drawings are almost 3D.
 To make it visually reasonable, I modify the box collider as shown below:
 ![Control1 box](./images/control1_box.png)
 ![Control2 box](./images/control2_box.png)

-I have made two different visualizations upon the two types of control panels.
+I have made two different visualizations of the two types of control panels.
 The first one's order layer is higher than the character so he can only walk at the back of the control panel.
-The second one's order layer is lower so the character can walk in fron of it.
+The second one's order layer is lower so the character can walk in front of it.

 **Edge Collider 2D**
+Without setting edges of the scenes, the character can go off the scene and lost in the entire space.
+As a result, *Edge Collider* plays a significant role in restricting the player to stay in place.
+In every scene excluding the `EnteringGame` scene, I create boundaries around the room by using *Edge Collider*.
+Below is an example of combining <span style="color:red">*Box Collider*</span> and *Edge Collider*.